 If you fail to comply, you may face charges under Section 94 of the Income Tax Act.
 Upon conviction, you may meet with a fine of up to $1,000 or imprisonment of up to 6 months.

 What is the Auto-Inclusion Scheme (AIS)?

-(Our example is for the year ended 31 Dec 2015)
+Here is a step-by-step guide, complete with a mock example for the year ended 31 Dec 2020.

 To begin with, you need to input basic employment details as shown in the fields below.

 Next, do note that the IR8A form actually groups employment income into 4 types.

 Most types of income are taxable unless there is a specific exemption.
 This includes all benefits paid or granted in money or otherwise.
 Find out what is taxable.